Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Policies for Unobservable States

 we can obtain an MDP that can be solved using relative value iteration as outlined in \cref{sec:policy_obs_states} (provided that a stationary policy exists).
 Alternatively, the cost function can be incorporated directly into the myopic policy in~\eqref{eq:myopic} if the size of the state space renders value iteration intractable.
 In the remainder of this section, we first derive the belief state of the two considered instances, and then conclude the section by discussing approximate solutions to the POMDP, which are usually necessary due to the state space expansion caused by the inclusion of the belief vector.
+In the following, we will make use of the fact that the source AoIs and states are conditionally independent, and factor the belief vector into beliefs for each source, $\Lambda_k=(s_k,\Delta_k)$, as